rladies/rladiesguide/content/coordination/monitoring/index.en.md

         status of the chapter to retire in the file [https://github.com/rladies/starter-kit/blob/master/Current-Chapters.csv](https://github.com/rladies/starter-kit/blob/master/Current-Chapters.csv)

     g.
-Coordinate with Yanina Bellini (\@yabellini on slack) to: i.  delete rladies emails used by the chapter (organisers and chapter); ii. suspend social media accounts
+Coordinate with the volunteer(s) responsible for the email accounts to: i.  delete rladies emails used by the chapter (organisers and chapter); ii. suspend social media accounts

     h.
-Coordinate with Hannah Frick (\@hannah on slack) to delete team on github
+Coordinate with the volunteer(s) responsible for the GitHub organization to delete team on GitHub

 ### Email template A